top of page

 The parries

-The mittlehaus, when used to parry incoming oberhaus, can be called 'schutzen' (cover).
-[I.33 probably uses the term Schutzen more broadly than this, but most of the plays that call for Schutzen seem to work with a mittlehau, except for one or two instances.]
+• The mittlehaus, when used to parry incoming oberhaus, can be called 'schutzen' (cover).
+[I.33 probably uses the term Schutzen more broadly to mean any parry, but several of the plays that call for Schutzen specifically seem to work with a mittlehau, except for one or two instances.
+In my full interpretation I differentiate between several different types of Schutzen]

-The unterhau, when used to parry an incoming unterhau or thrust, can be called Krucke (crutch).
-This can be directed towards our right (originating from first ward), or our left (originating from fifth ward or a similar position called 'Priests Special Longpoint'.
+• The unterhau, when used to parry an incoming unterhau or thrust, can be called Krucke (crutch).
+This can be directed towards our right (originating from first ward), or our left (originating from fifth ward or a similar position called 'Priests Special Longpoint', and can also be called a low Schutzen.

-There is also a hanging parry on the left which can be called 'fiddle bow', and you naturally move through this position when you perform cut 2 and 3 in the exercise above.
+There is also a hanging parry on the left which can be called 'fiddle bow', and you naturally move through this position when you cut from the left and then drop your sword over your buckler arm to cut from the right.

-You can also parry with the buckler alone, and I find this most useful following a bind and as part of close fighting.
+You can also parry with the buckler alone, and I find this most useful following a bind and as part of close fighting, but it is arguable whether or not i33 shows this.

 Counter wards